By Daisy Nandeche Okoti with Ogova Ondego

-But most of these presenters came not so well armed for the radio job.
+But most of these presenters came not so well armed for the radio job and can make you gnash your teeth and make it necessary to buy a TMJ mouth guard.
 The rush for presenters made media owners settle for what was less than the right people.
 The unforeseen consequence was the compromise of the media dignity.
 Very few of these radio presenters pay attention to professional standards and ethics and as such they end up antagonising the general public by giving them wrong or biased information.
 The effect of such information is an ignorant public.
 An example of such a presenter is a woman referred to as the ‘queen of radio’ in Kenya supposedly for her not-so-well informed ‘boldness’ on air.
 She has been dragged to court several times due to her ‘loose’ talk.
 Among the politicians she has locked horns with are former Assistant Minister for Housing Bishop Margaret Wanjiru, former Constitutional Affairs Minister Martha Karua and former Special Programmes Minister Esther Murugi.

 Although some of these FM stations discuss serious national, social, economic and development issues, a majority of them, especially those that wrongly try to ape other cultures, continue to taint the reputation of FM radio stations.